 Depending on where you live, employers may be concerned about your commute.
 If you’re applying for a job in a large city, the company may prefer applicants who can get to work quickly and easily without a lengthy commute.

 It’s the same scenario with remote locations.
 If the job is in a small town in the middle of nowhere, the hiring manager may want candidates who don’t have a long drive to work.
-If you don’t list an address, the employer will have no idea if the commute is viable, or not.
+If you don’t list an address, the employer will have no idea if your commute is viable or not.